epam/edp-install/docs/use-cases/application-scaffolding.md

 ### Deploy the Application to the Development Environment

-1. This section describes the application deployment approach from the latest branch commit.
+This section describes the application deployment approach from the latest branch commit.
 The general steps are:

 - Build the initial version (generated from the template) of the application from the last commit of the `main` branch.

 - Create a `CD Pipeline` to establish continuous delivery to the development environment.

 - Deploy the initial version to the development env.

+To succeed with the steps above, follow the instructions below:

-2. Build Container from the latest branch commit.
+1. Build Container from the latest branch commit.
 To build the initial version of the application's main branch, go to the fastapi-demo application -> branches -> main and select the `Build` menu.

   !![Build Main Branch](../assets/use-cases/fastapi-scaffolding/build-initial-version.png "Application building")

-3. Build pipeline for the `fastapi-demo` application starts.
+2. Build pipeline for the `fastapi-demo` application starts.

   !![Branch Build Pipeline](../assets/use-cases/fastapi-scaffolding/trigger-build-pipeline.png "Pipeline building")

-4. You can track Pipeline's status by accessing **Tekton Dashboard** by clicking the `fastapi-demo-main-build-lb57m` application link.
+3. Track Pipeline's status by accessing **Tekton Dashboard** by clicking the `fastapi-demo-main-build-lb57m` application link.

   !![Alt text](../assets/use-cases/fastapi-scaffolding/tekton-build-pipeline.png "Console logs")

-5. Ensure that Build Pipeline was successfully completed.
+4. Ensure that Build Pipeline was successfully completed.

-6. Create CD Pipeline.
+5. Create CD Pipeline.
 To enable application deployment create a CD Pipeline with a single environment - Development (with the name `dev`).

-7. Go to Headlamp -> EDP -> CD Pipelines tab and push `+` the create button.
+6. Go to Headlamp -> EDP -> CD Pipelines tab and push the `+` button to create pipeline.
 In the `Create CD Pipeline` dialog, define the below values:

   - **Pipeline tab**:
     - Pipeline name: `mypipe`